SujalNeupane9/health_chatbot/README.md

 The script utilizes the `SFTTrainer` class from the `trl` library to train the model with specified hyperparameters.

 ## Results and Performance
-The fine-tuned model's performance is evaluated using a provided dataset.
+The fine-tuned model's performance is evaluated using a dataset from HuggingFaceHub.

 ## Contributing and Support
 Contributions and support are welcome!
 Feel free to open an issue or submit a pull request for any questions or assistance.